-Area 1-11 - Troglodyte Passage
+Area 1-11 - Troglodyte Passage (EL 4): Read or paraphrase the following:

 A curved passage is becoming straighter and straighter.
 It is as long as the eye can see, and definitely leads to another cave system.

 It is the passage to the Hissing Caves, used by troglodytes to raid the grimlocks and Azadûm.
 Troglodyte scouting parties are a frequent sight.
 There is a 50% chance that the PCs encounter such a party coming out of the tunnel when they first arrive here.
 While making their way to the Paradise through the passage, troglodytes like that are 20% likely to waylay the PCs every 2 hours.